 Charcoal

-Charcoal assists in the removal of unpleasant odors, which will help keep your home smell fresh.
+Charcoal assists in the removal of unpleasant odors, which will help keep your home smelling fresh.
 It’s extremely effective in combating the smell.
 You can utilize it by hanging it on the wall next to the cat’s litter box or in places where you can smell the smell.

 Febreze